 Security is becoming more holistic, also looking at the human aspect and all elements in a changing security perimeter.
-But most of all: security is becoming more pro-active and technologies to predict cyberattacks before they even happen are in high demand.
+But most of all: cybersecurity business strategy is becoming more pro-active and technologies to predict cyberattacks before they even happen are in high demand.
 What do they use: indeed, artificial intelligence, not in the ‘big overlapping’ AI sense but in detecting patterns in data (and thus potential attacks) and acting upon this data.
 AI, however, is also a security concerns.
 In high-profile attacks in an industrial context AI patterns were found in the malware.
 When deep learning comes in here, that’s a pretty scary place to be.

 Cognitive and AI in the age of data and analytics